GiftForGood/website/README.md

 Builds the app for production to the `.next` folder.<br />

+### `npm run export` or `next build && next export`

+Exports your app into static HTML, which can be run standalone without the need of a Node.js server.
+The static version of the app will be available in the `out` directory.

 ## Learn More

 You can learn more in the [Getting Started With Next.js](https://nextjs.org/docs/getting-started).